Emerging Contaminants in North Carolina Waters

 A collaboration of researchers from universities across the state, the PFAS Testing Network puts some of the nation’s leading scientists on this issue to work on critical research needs surrounding this environmental and health crisis.
 These results will help to inform the public, regulatory agencies and policymakers involved in this serious issue.

-Please mark your calendars for this important opportunity to hear key research findings from:
+Reserve your spot for this free, online forum using the link below to hear key research findings from:

 - Dr. Detlef Knappe, North Carolina State University